 Table 4.
-1: Distribution of employed population by status in employment 14 Table 4.
-2 Number of employed persons by occupation 15 Table 4.
-3: Percentage distribution of employed population by major occupation ion group 16 Table 4.
-4: Percentage distribution of employed population by branch of econ omic activity 17 Table 4.
-5: Number of employed persons by economic activity 18 Table 4.
+1: Distribution of employed population by status in employment Table 4.
+2: Number of employed persons by occupation Table 4.
+2: Descentage distribution of employed persons by occupation for any lateral persons by accupation for the person of the persons of the persons by accupation for the persons of the persons by accupation for the persons of the 15 Table 4.
+3: Percentage distribution of employed population by major occupation gro • Table 4.
+4: Percentage distribution of employed population by branch of economic activity Table 4.
+5: Number of employed persons by economic activity Table 4.
 6: Actual working hour's losses (main and secondary jobs) 20 Table 5.
-1: Share of youth Not in Employment, Education or Training (NEET) by sex and area of residence 24 Table 6.
-1: Main components of Persons outside the labour force 30 • Table 7.
+1: Share of youth Not in Employment, Education or Training (NEET) by sex area of residence 24 Table 6.
+1: Main components of Persons outside the labour force 30 Table 7.
 1: Works status in agriculture 33 Table 7.
-2: Trend of proportion of agricultural workers by sex Table 7.
+2: Trend of proportion of agricultural workers by sex.
+Table 7.
 3: Trend of proportion of agricultural workers by age group Table 7.
-4: Trend of proportion of agricultural workers by level of education a Table 7.
-4. Trend of proportion of agricultural workers by level of education a
+4: Trend of proportion of agricultural workers by level of education attainm ient 36